Why NOT to Buy Backyard Chickens | FACTS for Suburban Families!

 I determined that I wanted to have 4 chickens.
 I needed a coop.
 Google, ebay, Facebook Buy/Sell/Swap and Gumtree scoured I managed to source a large (but not too large) coop for $300 delivered.
 If eggs cost me around $5 a dozen… that is around 60 dozen eggs to break even.

+We bought this website when you want to buy a chicken coop.
+Ours was similar to the one in the photo above.
 The coop was delivered, the grandparents rallied and the coop was built.
 Huzzah.
 A chicken home for my new additions.

 Buying baby chickens or point of laying hens?

 Next I had to make a decision about whether to buy baby chickens at a week old or find point of lay chickens for sale in Brisbane, aged around 18 weeks old, but already laying.
 There was a price difference of course.
 Chicks were $12 each x 4= $48, laying hens are more expensive… but check out your local produce to find out how much it costs to buy chickens or chicks in Brisbane!
 Another 10 dozen eggs to add to the break even point.
 I decided to get the baby chicks.
 Sure I would have to feed them for 18 weeks before I saw a single egg, but the certainty that these little girls will have always have had a loving home and been treated well was important to me.